igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `Medium`

 ### Description
-Functions that are not sued.
+Functions that are not used.

 ### Exploit Scenario: